The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Abstract

 \section{Abstract}

 {The charged and neutral pion mass difference can be attributed to both the QED and QCD contributions.
 The current quark mass difference ($\Delta m$) is the source of the QCD contribution.
 Here, in a two flavour non-local NJL model, we try to estimate the QCD contribution.
-Interestingly, we find that the strength of the $U(1)_A$ symmetry breaking parameter $c$ plays a crucial role for obtaining the pion mass difference while intertwined with the current quark mass difference.
-To obtain the QCD contribution for the pion mass difference we can scan the parameter space in $\{\Delta m,\; c\}$ and by comparing this with the existing results this parameter space is constrained.
-Further, using a fitted value of $c$ we can determine the allowed range for the current quark mass difference in the model.}
+Interestingly, we find that the strength of the $U(1)_A$ symmetry-breaking parameter $c$ plays a crucial role in obtaining the pion mass difference while intertwined with the current quark mass difference.
+To obtain the QCD contribution for the pion mass difference, we scan the parameter space in $\{\Delta m,\; c\}$, and by comparing this with the existing results, we constrained the parameter space.
+Further, using a fitted value of $c$, we determine the allowed range for the $\Delta m$ in the model.
+The model estimated $\Delta m$ ranges enable us to extract the chiral perturbation theory low-energy constant, $l_7$ and verify the dependence of the pion mass difference on $\Delta m$.
+We also find out its dependence on $c$ \textemdash\, it increases with the decreasing value of $c$, i.e., toward an axial anomaly restored phase.}